 Many objects can include an internal link to related other objects (for example getPropagatedCharges in the PixelCharge object), containing the history of the object (thus the objects that were used to construct the current object).
 These referenced objects are stored as special ROOT pointers inside the object, which can only be accessed if the referenced object is available in memory.
-In Allpix2 this requirement can be automatically fulfilled by also binding the history object in a module, assuming the creating module actually saved the history with the object which is not strictly required.
-During analysis the tree holding the referenced object should be loaded and pointing to the same event entry as the object that request the reference to load it.
-If the referenced object can not be loaded an exception is required to be thrown by the retrieving method.
+In Allpix2 this requirement can be automatically fulfilled by also binding the history object of interest in a module.
+During analysis, the tree holding the referenced object should be loaded and pointing to the same event entry as the object that requests the reference.
+If the referenced object can not be loaded, an exception is thrown by the retrieving method.